 HydroLock All in One Professional Grow Kit – Includes Drip Irrigation Emitters, Pump, Hydrolock Water Distributing Caps, Fittings, Bubbler Manifold, Tubing.
 Indoor & Outdoor Use – USA Made (6-Plant)

-- Pump Easily Connects to 1/2 PVC or Garden hose! (connections included) Will work with reservoir!
+- Pump Easily Connects to 1/2 PVC or Garden hose! (connections included) It will work with a reservoir!

 - Conserve water and reduce energy consumption by lowering indoor humidity.